 First World War centenary

-August 2014 marked the hundredth anniversary of the outbreak of the First World War, a turning point in world history.
+August 2014 and November 2018 marked the hundredth anniversary of the outbreak and end of the First World War, a turning point in world history.
 The First World War claimed the lives of millions of people across the globe and has shaped the society we live in today.
 We are all connected to the First World War through our own family history and the heritage of our local communities.

 Remembering those who fought and died

-The names on War memorials across the borough have been captured in a memorial booklet.
+The names on war memorials across the borough were captured in a memorial booklet in 2014.
 The result of working with town and parish councils in the borough, the booklet appears below.

 More than 1,200 local service men who fought in the Great War are named on the document, which has been digitally enhanced and preserved by Hampshire Records Office in special packaging for future generations to view.